oceanprotocol/docs/content/concepts/compute-to-data.md

 - The Asset DDO compute service must permit algorithms to run on it.
 - The Asset DDO must specify an Ocean Provider endpoint exposed by the Publisher.

-### Enabling Publisher Services, using Ocean Provider
+## Access Control using Ocean Provider

 As with the `access` service, the `compute` service requires the **Ocean Provider** as a component handled by Publishers.
 Ocean Provider is in charge of interacting with users and managing the basics of a Publisher's infrastructure to integrate this infrastructure into Ocean Protocol.
 The direct interaction with the infrastructure where the data resides happens through this component only.